mohamed110201/Fawry_Internship_Challenge/README.md

 # Design Notes

-Interfaces: Used throughout the application for abstraction and loose coupling.
+Interfaces: Used throughout the application for abstraction and loose coupling.<br>
 Composition : over Inheritance: Applied for flexibility and maintainability